lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 #### Temporary (session-specific):

-- Open a terminal.
-- Run the following command to set the variable for the current session:
+Run the following command to set the variable for the current session:

     ```bash
     export OPENAI_API_KEY="your_api_key_here"
     ```